zilexa/Homeserver/Recommendations.md

   - 120W: Leicke NT03015 (fantastic low budget option)

 _Notes_
-The Leicke is a great option for <10 W and >10W, there are just a few adapters that have even less overhead when <10W.
+The Leicke is a great, affordable option for <10 W and >10W, there are just a few adapters that have even less overhead when <10W.
 Consider that before you spend too much on the power adapter.

 ## Storage
 - For the OS and applications, use an NVME drive, for example M.2 PCI Express 3.0 x4 are common.
 PCI 4.0 uses more power and the extra speed is useless for our purpose.
 Choose the M.2 NVME SSD with low idle power consumption.
 There are big differences, look for Anandtech, Tomshardware reviews.
 Most other reviewers do not test idle power consumption at all!
 Even though on a 24x7 system, this will be THE power consumption 90% of the time.
 The following have very low idle power consumption: